 Message template - metadata that specifies the fields that belong to one particular message type.
 A message template is contained by a message schema.

 Session protocol - a protocol concerned with the reliable delivery of messages over a transport.
 FIX protocol makes a distinction between session protocol and the encoding of a message payload, as described by this document.
-See the specifications sectionspecifications section of FIX protocol web site for supported protocols.
-The original FIX session protocol is known as FIXT.
+See the specifications section of the FIX protocol web site for supported protocols.

 XML schema - defines the elements and attributes that may appear in an XML document.
 The SBE message schema is defined in W3C (XSD) schema language since it is the most widely adopted format for XML schemas.

-Documentation

-This document explains:

-The binary type system for field encoding

-Message structure, including field arrangement, repeating groups, and relationship to a message header that may be provided by a session protocol.

-The Simple Binary Encoding message schema.

 Specification terms

 These key words in this document are to be interpreted as described in Internet Engineering Task Force RFC2119.
 These terms indicate an absolute requirement for implementations of the standard: “must”, or “required”.